morningspace/kubeassert/docs/getting-started.md

 ./kubectl-assert
 ```

-You will see the general help information and a list of assertions that are currently supported by Kube Assert.
+You will see the general help information and a list of assertions that are currently supported by Kube Assert out of the box.
 Run the script with a specified assertion along with `--help` option, you will see more information on how to use each assertion.
 For example:
 ```shell
 ./kubectl-assert exist --help
 ```